-Groves chamber moves forward with Pecan Festival - Port Arthur News
+Groves chamber moves forward with Pecan Festival; pageant sign-up begins next month - Port Arthur News

 The festival, which was canceled last year, is set to take place Nov.
 4-7.

-The chamber’s executive manager Ronnie Boneau said the board made the decision to move forward with the festival shortly after Texas Governor Greg Abbott announced the state was rolling back all coronavirus restrictions.
+The chamber’s executive manager Ronnie Boneau said the board made the decision to move forward with the festival shortly after Governor Greg Abbott announced the state was rolling back all coronavirus restrictions.

 “We are very excited about it,” Boneau said.
 “There is a lot of work to do but we are ready.
 This was almost like starting over.
 We are working to put the key ingredients together first and then we will work on the other things.”